lauragift21/nuxt-workshop/README.md

 With **static site generation** your application gets rendered during the **build** phase and deployed to any static hosting services such as Netlify, Github pages, Vercel etc. This means that **no server** is needed in order to deploy your application.

-Nuxt requires you set the `target` property to `static` to ensure it's deployed as a static site.
+Nuxt requires you set the `target` property to `static` to ensure it's deployed as a static site:

 ```js
 export default {
   target: static
 }
 ```

-build command for generating static files that will then
+build command for creating HTML and JavaScript file:

 ```json
 "scripts" : {
   "generate": "nuxt generate"
 }
 ```

+the `generate` command will build the app and generate it's HTML and JavaScript files inside a folder called `dist` and this is what the CDN then renders on the browser.

+For every change that is made to the application there need to be a rebuild phase, that's where static hosting comes in because this process is automated when you use these service.

 ### Exercise 5: Deployment Strategies